 Background

 In January 2021, the United States Congress passed the Corporate Transparency Act (CTA) as part of the Anti-Money Laundering Act of 2020.
 This law, while intended to prevent criminal actors from hiding and laundering money through shell companies, has significant implications for many corporations and small businesses.
-Beginning January 1, 2024, the Act requires certain entities, or “reporting companies,” to report beneficial ownership information to the U.S. Treasury’s Financial Crimes Enforcement Network (FinCEN) through an online filing.
-The database will not be accessible to the general public and will be treated as confidential, however it will be made available to authorized law enforcement, national security agencies, and other financial institutions to facilitate due diligence on transactions (but only with the reporting company’s consent and subject to other requirements).
+Now in effect, the Act requires certain entities, or “reporting companies,” to report beneficial ownership information to the U.S. Treasury’s Financial Crimes Enforcement Network (FinCEN) through an online filing.
+The database is not accessible to the general public and is treated as confidential, however it is available to authorized law enforcement, national security agencies, as well as other financial institutions to facilitate due diligence on transactions (but only with the reporting company’s consent and subject to other requirements).
 Reporting companies under the CTA include corporations and LLCs, as well as other entity types.

 Certain entities are exempt from the CTA, primarily entities already regulated by other agencies, such as banks and insurance companies.
 One exemption is for “large operating companies.”
 To qualify as a large operating company, the company must have a physical presence or principal office in the U.S., earn $5 million of gross revenue annually, and have at least 20 full time employees.
 501(c) organizations recognized by the IRS as tax-exempt under Section 501(a) are also exempt from reporting.
 If an entity is not exempt, it must make a filing with FinCEN.
 There is no grandfathering for existing entities.
-FinCEN recently published a Small Entity Compliance Guide with checklists and tools that can be used to determine if filing is required and provide assistance if it is.
+FinCEN’s Small Entity Compliance Guide has checklists and tools that can be used to determine if filing is required.
+Additional resources are available on FinCEN’s website.

 Reporting Requirements